1Copenut/C3/README.md

 I am using [Mocha](https://mochajs.org/), [Chai](http://chaijs.com/), and [Browserify](http://browserify.org/) to manage TDD unit tests.
 These libraries were installed in the initial **npm install**.

 Further abstractions were made for Karma fixtures, and loading them into an index.html file for parsing.
-I [used this article by Bradley Braithwaite](http://www.bradoncode.com/blog/2015/02/27/karma-tutorial/) for proper creation of fixtures and eventually a config file to load tests in PhantomJS during normal development, and multiple browsers with coverage reporting as a separate command.
+I [used this article by Bradley Braithwaite](http://www.bradoncode.com/blog/2015/02/27/karma-tutorial/) for proper creation of fixtures.
+Eventually this branch will include a config file to load tests in PhantomJS during normal development, and multiple browsers with coverage reporting as a separate command.

 ### Install the Karma CLI &amp; Start The Server
 ```javascript